TheBoyMoe/Udacity-Web-Dev-Courses/promises/NOTES.md

 If no value is passed, then()/catch() receives undefined.

 If the value that is passed is a promise, the promise executes first, and what ever value it resolves to will be passed to the next link in the chain.

+### Thenable
+With the promise API, .then also return promises.
+Which means you can append another .then() and so chain a promise.
+The .then just has to return a value.
+Any method or object that returns a .then is thenable.
+Anything thenable can thus become part of a chain of asynchronous work.
+In addition .catch() is thenable.

+Promises, .then and .catch are thenable.
+Each link in the chain receives either the fulfilled value of the previous promise or the return value of the previous .then.
+Thus you can pass information collected from one async task to the next.
+This is an extremely powerful technique for simplifying complex sequences of async work